One of the really great things about the subject of Hong Kong immigration is that there is never any shortage of things to blog about and share.

 However there are 3 things we do not, as a matter of policy, cover.

 1 – Anything requiring or involving litigation.
 We routinely refer this on to Daly & Associates.
 We are not a solicitors firm and you need lawyers with practising certificates to undertake this work for you.
 This is not our bag.
-Mark Daly and Patricia Ho are the masters of their craft.
-These 2 lawyers are responsible for most of the human rights and right of abode related litigation in Hong Kong – and the only other immigration firm here that I will refer our clients to.
+Mark Daly and his team are the masters of their craft.
+These lawyers are responsible for most of the human rights and right of abode related litigation in Hong Kong – and the only other immigration firm here that I will refer our clients to.

 2 – Student visas.
 This work is purely administrative and involves close coordination with college or university administrators.
-We don’t add any real value to this process, and most certainly are not worth our HKD2,000 hourly consultation rate so don’t take the work on.
+We don’t add any real value to this process, and most certainly are not worth our HKD3,000 hourly consultation rate so don’t take the work on.
 Consequently, we have never developed any specific expertise in student visas, although, of course, we know how it all works.

 3 – Foreign Domestic Helpers.
 For existing clients who specifically ask us to help out with their FDH visa processing challenges we are happy to get involved and provide the service when so requested.
 In fact Ruby, our business manager, manages this work personally when we are so instructed.
 Otherwise, we steer well clear.
 There are countless other service providers in Hong Kong who offer great value for money undertaking this work, but it’s not for us and for 20 years we have eschewed developing any level of expertise in it.